Rashel-Mol/Airbnb_PricingStrategy/README.md

 # Pricing Strategy Airbnb based on Negative Reviews

-Is there a significant positive correlation between the price of Airbnb accommodations and the relative number of negative reviews they get?
+Do higher prices of Airbnb accommodations result in a higher relative number of negative reviews for the specific accommodation?

 ## Motivation

-Deciding which price to charge for your product or service can be a challenging task.
-Yet, a good pricing strategy is a very important element marketers should consider.
-It depends on multiple major factors, e.g., the market, demands, and competitors.
-The best price is usually the highest price consumers are willing to pay.
-However, how do we find this ultimate WTP?

-It is no surprise Airbnb hosts all have different approaches when it comes to maximizing their earning potential.
-Penetration pricing strategy, however, is the most commonly used.
-The advantage of the platform for (potential) consumers is the ability to view accommodations reviews.
-In general, more positive reviews can help improve the hosting business.
-However, do these higher prices also lead to higher expectations in the consumers mind?
-And is charging a high price therefore more risky, in terms of negative reviews?
-Which potentially can lead to less bookings.
+The success of online marketplaces depends not only on how easily buyers can find the right sellers for them, but also on the level of trust there is prevalent.
+Feedback systems can help in establishing this trust (Tadelis, 2016).
+For the design of feedback systems, it is important to understand how reviews are generated and whether these can be influenced by agents (Carnehl et al., 2021).
+This research will focus on how prices may influence the relative amount of negative reviews for Airbnb accommodations.
+In line with Carnehl et al. (2021), it is expected that higher prices may result in a higher relative amount of negative reviews.
+This can be explained by the fact that higher prices lead to higher expectations for consumers which in turn may result in them being easier dissatisfied.

-In this study, we investigate the relationship between price and negative reviews.
-In this way, we can study whether:
+Concretely, this study investigates the relationship between price and negative reviews.
+In this way, it can be studied whether:
-- charging a higher price is a risk in terms of setting the expectations too high, resulting in more negative reviews or;
+- Charging a higher price is a risk in terms of setting the expectations too high, resulting in more negative reviews or;
-- charging a higher price does not lead to more negative reviews, as expectations are likely to be met.
+- Charging a higher price does not lead to more negative reviews, as expectations are likely to be met.
 Eventually, there is also a possibility that there is no significant correlation between these two variables.

-With the results of this analysis, Airbnb hosts can get more insights in whether the amount of negative reviews correlates with the price they charge.
-Leading to the possibility of choosing the best pricing strategy for their accommodation.
+With the results of this analysis, Airbnb hosts can decide upon which price to charge for their accommodation with the results of this study in mind.
+Carefully setting the price of an accommodation can prevent dissatisfied customers and possible accompanying negative consequences.

 (Motivate your research question or business problem.
 Clearly explain which problem is solved.)